Kites and Quails: Monetary Policy and Communication with Strategic Financial Markets: Introduction

 Next, we focus specifically on systemic financial institutions as most central banks have explicit mandates to ensure the stability of these institutions.
-Such institutions are often considered ``too big to fail" and so arguably warrant additional supervision by regulators.\footnote{See \url{https://www.bis.org/bcbs/gsib/} for a list of designations.} We derive a solution to the game where these systemic institutions have payoffs that relate to policy surprise and directional preference and central banks are concerned about market readjustment costs.
+Such institutions are often considered ``too big to fail" and so arguably warrant additional supervision by regulators.\footnote{See \url{https://www.bis.org/bcbs/gsib/} for a list of designations.} We derive a solution to the game where these systemic institutions have payoffs that relate to policy surprise and directional preference, and central banks are concerned about market readjustment costs.
 In this set-up, we show that when these institutions have market power, there is a policy distortion.
 Indeed, the designation of the institutions as being systemic relies on them having some measure of market power.
 Moreover, there is considerable empirical evidence documenting the growing market power of US banks \citep[see, for instance][]{Corbae2021, Corbae2022} and increasing evidence on the role of bank market power in the transmission of monetary policy \citep{Drechsler2017}.
 Our market power-related distortion is akin to the moral hazard conjecture of \citet{Cieslak2021}.
-Put simply, given that the central bank is concerned with the stability of these institutions, they are able to take more risk ex-ante knowing the central bank will be accommodative.
+Put simply, given that the central bank is concerned with the stability of these institutions, they can make portfolio decisions that make it harder for the central bank to implement monetary policies misaligned with the interests of financial market participants.